An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling and translation were quite undeveloped in the Middle Ages.
 Consequently, the spelling of Scottish names was an inconsistent practice, usually governed by the unique ear of the scribe recording the name.
 Over the years, Oswald was spelled Oswald, Oswalde, Oswold, Oswolde, Oswell and others.

-First found in Caithness, where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Scotland to determine the rate of taxation of their subjects.
+First found in Caithness (Gaelic: Gallaibh), the northern tip of Scotland, a Norse/Viking controlled region from the 9th century, which became the Earldom of Caithness, where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Scotland to determine the rate of taxation of their subjects.

 This web page shows only a small excerpt of our Oswald research.
 Another 213 words(15 lines of text) covering the years 189 and are included under the topic Early Oswald History in all our PDF Extended History products.